Effective Classroom Management Strategies for New Teachers

 They would sit quietly and attentively and work to the best of their ability.

-Kids are people, they have lives and concerns outside of the classroom that affect their in-class behavior, and the school day is long and tiring.
+Kids are people; they have lives and concerns outside of the classroom that affect their in-class behavior, and the school day is long and tiring.
+I can guarantee that if you’re tired at the end of the school day, so are your students.

-A teacher has to do more than teach; he or she needs to manage the classroom.
+A teacher has to do more than teach; they need to manage the classroom.

 Effective classroom management strategies for new teachers